BDelhees/mendicantbias/src/milestone3.md

 https://reasonabledeviations.com/2018/02/01/stock-price-database/#database-schema

-We chose to keep our structure with the folders intact for this milestone since it is too risky to restructure our whole github on the eve of the delivery deadline of milestone3.
-For the next milestone, we will restrucutre our repository to the structure outlined by Arthur on the 12.11.2020.
+We chose to keep our structure with the folders intact for this milestone since it is too risky to restructure our whole github on the eve of the delivery deadline of milestone 3.
+For the next milestone, we will restructure our repository to the structure outlined by Arthur on the 12.11.2020.